SEMNAV: Enhancing Visual Semantic Navigation in Robotics through Semantic Segmentation: Experiments

-\paragraph{Experiments in the \textbf{real world}} For real-world experiments, the evaluations were conducted in a domestic environment, whose floor plan is shown in Figure~\ref{fig:houseforexperiments}.
+To assess the performance of our models in the real world, experiments were conducted in three different houses, whose floor plans are shown in Figure~\ref{fig:houseforexperiments}.
+That is, the \semnav model, trained entirely in simulation, is now evaluated in the real world—within three unseen environments that present a significant domain gap.
+This type of experiment is essential to assess whether our proposed \semnav approach can generalize effectively and navigate reliably in real-world conditions.

 We employed a TurtleBot 2 robotic platform~\cite{kobuki} specifically adapted for the \objnav problem.
 This adaptation replicates the agent's characteristics during training.
 Among the modifications, we added a mast to the TurtleBot 2, raising the camera to 1.25 m to match the simulation setup.
 The camera used is an Orbbec Astra with depth perception.
 Since our \semnav model requires a semantic segmentation sensor, for real-world testing, we integrated the ESANet model~\cite{Seichter2020EfficientRS}, pre-trained on the NYUv2 dataset~\cite{Silberman2012IndoorSA}.
 This model takes the robot's egocentric vision as input in RGB+Depth format and generates a semantic segmentation image, which is then fed into our \semnav model.
+Each segmentation inference incurs an additional overhead of approximately 11ms per frame when running on an NVIDIA RTX4080.
+In these real-world experiments, we start with a detailed comparative study of performance between our proposed \semnav model and state-of-the-art VSN approaches, incorporating the PirlNav model~\cite{ramrakhya2023} into the evaluation.
+This comparative experiment was carried out in the house 1, whose floor plan can be seen in Figure~\ref{fig:house1}.
+We analyze in house 1, the main types of errores that our models exhibit, as well as for the state-of-the-art PirlNav approach.
+Then, we extend the whole experimental comparison to houses 2 and 3, see Figures~\ref{fig:house2} and~\ref{fig:house3}, respectively.
+Our best-performing model in simulation, \semnav-RGBS+DINO $\rightarrow$ RL, was evaluated in all these houses.